 Dental Implant FAQs

 Our dentists at Wolfe Dental are highly knowledgeable on tooth replacement procedures, particularly dental implants.
 This should give you plenty of confidence if you decide to complete dental implant treatment with us.
 Of course, you’re always encouraged to ask us any questions you have ahead of your decision.
 For added convenience, we have included our responses to some of the most common questions we’ve heard at the practice over the years, so feel free to give them a look ahead of your appointment!

 Can Dental Implants Fail?

 Dental implant failure is typically quite rare and only occurs in about 5% of patients at most.
 However, if it does occur, it’s usually because of failed osseointegration or peri-implantitis.
-Peri-implantitis can develop when the gum tissue becomes infected due to poor oral hygiene.
+A form of gum disease, peri-implantitis can develop when the gum tissue becomes infected due to poor oral hygiene.
 If too much damage occurs to the gum tissue and bone supporting the implant, it can fail.
-Alternatively, the implant can fail to fused with the jawbone, which is more likely if the patient already had low bone density.
+Alternatively, the implant can fail to fuse with the jawbone, which is more likely if the patient already had low bone density.
 Other causes of failure include tobacco use, uncontrolled health conditions that affect the body’s ability to heal, certain medications, and chronic teeth grinding.
 Our office will make sure to perform a detailed exam to confirm a patient’s eligibility to receive dental implants before recommending treatment.